 Xtandi is not for use in women and must not be given to women who are or who may be pregnant.
 For the full list of restrictions, see the package leaflet.

 Why is Xtandi approved?

-The Agency’s Committee for Medicinal Products for Human Use (CHMP) decided that Xtandi’s benefits are greater than its risks and recommended that it be approved for use in the EU.
-The CHMP considered that the anticancer effects of Xtandi had been clearly demonstrated and that its benefit in prolonging life is important for patients.
-Regarding its safety, the Committee concluded that the side effects with Xtandi were generally mild and could be managed appropriately.
+The European Medicines Agency considered that the anticancer effects of Xtandi had been clearly demonstrated and that its benefit in prolonging life is important for patients.
+Regarding its safety, the side effects with Xtandi were generally mild and could be managed appropriately.